Mongoose Gang

 The Mongoose Gang was a private army or militia which operated from 1967 to 1979 under the control of Sir Eric Gairy, the Premier and later Prime Minister of Grenada, and head of the Grenada United Labour Party.
 Officially, Mongoose Gang members were called Special Reserve Police (S.R.P.) or Volunteer Constables.

-A news report from 1974 confirms that the "Mongoose squad" sometimes carried rifles, but generally carried "thick pieces of wood".
+A news report from 1974 states that the "Mongoose squad" sometimes carried rifles, but generally carried "thick pieces of wood".
 Mongoose Gang members also tended not to dress in any distinctive way.

 The Mongoose Gang was responsible for silencing critics, breaking up demonstrations and murdering opponents of the Gairy regime, including Rupert Bishop, the father of Maurice Bishop, in January 1974.
 Maurice Bishop himself was beaten by members of the Mongoose Gang two months previously, in November 1973, and jailed.
 The violence of the Mongoose Gang and the Grenadian police became a more important factor than the state of the economy in generating unrest.
-MI5 intelligence reports at the time referred to the Gang as being "ruthless", and "an un-uniformed and undisciplined body ... many of them have criminal records.”
+MI5 intelligence reports at the time referred to the Gang as being "ruthless", and "an un-uniformed and undisciplined body ... many of them have criminal records".

-In November 1974, 10 months after Grenada's independence from Great Britain, Bishop's New Jewel Movement issued a People's Indictment calling for "power to the people" and declaring that "the Gairy Government was born in blood, baptized in fire, christened with bullets, is married to foreigners, and is resulting in death to the people".
+In November 1974, 10 months after Grenada's independence from Great Britain, Bishop's New JEWEL Movement issued a People's Indictment calling for "power to the people" and declaring that "the Gairy Government was born in blood, baptized in fire, christened with bullets, is married to foreigners, and is resulting in death to the people".